What is Zakat?

 - Ibnus-Sabeel: A stranded traveller in need of financial assistance.

 - Fi Sabeelillah: Those who are away from home in the path of Allah

 Assets to include in your Zakat calculation are cash (in hand, in bank accounts or money lent to someone), shares, pensions, gold and silver.
 Personal items (your home, furniture, cars, food, clothing) are not included in Nisaab.

-There are two measures to determine Nisaab - gold or silver.
+There are two measures to determine Nisaab – gold (3 ounces or 87.48 grams, or its cash equivalent) or silver (21 ounces or 612.36 grams, or its cash equivalent).

 Have you tried our Zakat Calculator?

 Gold: For example, if the price of gold is £20 a gram, the Nisaab (£20 x 87.48) on which Zakat is due is £1,749.
 So anyone who has £1,749 or more in savings will have to pay 2.5% Zakat on that (minimum Zakat will be £43.73).